transtractor/transtractor-lib/README.md

 ## Supported statements

 Only a limited number of PDF statements are supported.
-This will hopefully expand with community support.
+This should expand with community contributions.

-Currently supported statements, with their config files (src/configs folder), include:
+Currently supported statements, and their config files (src/configs), include:

 ### Australia